-Risks relating to cleaning, servicing and maintaining a structure can be eliminated or minimised by:
+Below are some examples of how risks relating to cleaning, servicing and maintaining a structure can be managed by:

 - designing the structure so that maintenance can be performed at ground level or safely from the structure.
-For example, positioning air-conditioning units and lift plant at ground level, designing inward opening windows, and integrating window cleaning bays or gangways into the structural frame. - designing features to avoid dirt or moisture traps - designing and positioning permanent anchorage and hoisting points into structures where maintenance needs to be completed at height

-- designing safe access (such as fixed ladders) and enough space to complete structure maintenance activities - eliminating or minimising the need for entry into confined spaces - using long-life components such as LED lighting that don't require frequent replacement - using durable materials that do not need to be re-coated or treated.
+For example, positioning air-conditioning units and lift plant at ground level, designing inward opening windows, and integrating window cleaning bays or gangways into the structural frame. - designing features to avoid dirt or moisture traps - designing and positioning permanent anchorage and hoisting points into structures where maintenance needs to be completed at height - designing safe access (such as stairways or fixed ladders) and enough space to complete structure maintenance activities - eliminating or minimising the need for entry into confined spaces - using long-life components such as LED lighting that don't require frequent replacement - using durable materials that do not need to be re-coated or treated.